 So in this blog post, we’ll discuss why business funding is so important.
 And we’ll look at the different types of funding available to aspiring and growing online boutique owners.
 Finally, we’ll share what to consider with each funding source so that you can make the best decision to move your business forward.

 Ecommerce is booming.
-And it’s expected that 2022 will end with over $200B in sales for the fashion and apparel category alone.
+2022 ended with over $200B in sales for the fashion and apparel category alone.
 So there’s never been a better time to be in business.
 But it only works if you have the capital to actually stay in business.

 Why Is It Important to Have Funding When Starting an Online Boutique?